-Komodo National Park and the surrounding islands have become a very popular destination among divers who come here for the challenging yet rewarding dives and to meet the infamous Komodo dragons native to this region.
-Despite the increasing popularity bringing crowds underwater and to the dragons, Komodo and Rinca remain two jewels in the Indonesian archipelago worth visiting.
+Komodo National Park and the surrounding islands have become a very popular destination among divers who come here for the challenging yet rewarding dives and to meet the famous Komodo dragons native to this region of Indonesia.
+Despite the increasing popularity of bringing crowds underwater and to the dragons, Komodo and Rinca remain two jewels in the Indonesian archipelago worth visiting.

-The best way to explore the region is definitely on a liveaboard boat as it provides the freedom to dive and swim as you wish, and choose the ideal itinerary according to weather conditions and the popularity of specific sites.
-Everywhere, you will find strong currents and beautiful reefs, with more tourists between Komodo and Rinca, while the lesser known, beautiful atolls in north Komodo and south Rinca.
-Underwater, you will be mesmerised by the changing colours of the corals, swimming through large gardens of feather stars and thousands of silver garden eels and white tip sharks at Batu Bolong.
+The best way to explore the region is definitely on a liveaboard boat.
+It provides the freedom to dive and swim as you wish and choose the ideal itinerary according to weather conditions and the popularity of specific sites.
+Everywhere, you will find strong currents and beautiful reefs, with more tourists between Komodo and Rinca, while the lesser-known, beautiful atolls in north Komodo and south Rinca.
+Underwater, you will be mesmerised by the changing colours of the corals, swimming through extensive gardens of feather stars and thousands of silver garden eels and white tip sharks at Batu Bolong.
 Macro photographers will appreciate the diversity of nudibranchs and pipefish especially.
 A trip to Komodo and Rinca will bring you in close contact with nature and a peculiar environment where you will feel at one with the elements and live by the rhythm of the sun and moon.

 Flores & Komodo Holiday Ideas:

 Discover diverse and exotic Flores, stalk dragons in Komodo National Park and relax in beautiful, sensuous Bali.

 Combine the wildlife and natural splendour of Komodo National Park, with the timeless, atmospheric beauty of Bali.

 Explore the heartland of Java then head east for eight days sailing from Bali through the Lesser Sunda Islands to Flores.